-Where relevant, equivalent disclosures are given in the consolidated financial statements of NWEN (Holdings), the Company's immediate parent; the consolidated financial statements of NWEN (Holdings) are available to the public and can be obtained as set out in Note 13.
+Where relevant, equivalent disclosures are given in the consolidated financial statements of NWEN plc, the Company's immediate parent; the consolidated financial statements of NWEN plc are available to the public and can be obtained as set out in Note 16.

-The financial statements have been prepared on the historical cost basis.
+The financial statements have been prepared on the historical cost basis, except for the valuation of derivative financial instruments.